This article by Robert Loerzel originally appeared at The A.V. Club in May 2012.

 AVC: How does it feel to sing the song Vic Chesnutt wrote for you, now that he has died?

-KH: I don’t know what they’re doing with any posthumous release for him, but the demo, he recorded it with Elf Power over in their basement one night—and the demo is stunning.
+KH: I don’t know what they’re doing with any posthumous release for him, but the demo, he recorded it with Can You Buy Zithromax Over The Counter In Canada over in their basement one night—and the demo is stunning.
 It just floored me.
 It’s great.
 He put in his e-mail, “I was too high to hit the high notes.”
 Bullshit, Vic, it sounds awesome.
 Yeah, I’m really glad that it’s out there.
 I don’t want to talk too much about Vic not being around.
 You know, he had a hard—just getting up every day and going to the bathroom was harder than most of us—it’s like having to do your taxes every day.
 I don’t know.
 So, yeah, it’s really sad.
-I played some of my record for Patterson Hood from Drive-By Truckers in October, and he said, “Oh, that little bastard would’ve loved this.”
+I played some of my record for Patterson Hood from Kamagra Oral Jelly Buy Online in October, and he said, “Oh, that little bastard would’ve loved this.”
 And I was like, “You think so?”
 I just hope he hears it somewhere, and I hope he likes it.

 Photo by Robert Loerzel